 Results confirm the typology and show that different subsidiary roles are associated with different control mechanisms, relative capabilities and product flows.
 In comparison to earlier studies, our results show an increased differentiation between subsidiaries, as well as an increase in the relative importance of both knowledge and product flows between subsidiaries suggesting that MNCs are getting closer to the ideal-type of the transnational company.

-Geographical Distance and the Role and Management
+Geographical Distance and the Role and Management of Subsidiaries:

 The Case of Subsidiaries Down-Under